"A person must build ladders to climb to the heavens.”

 Each year brings us rituals of celebration and remembrance directly tied to the cycles of the days and the seasons, and harkens back to the revelation our ancestors received journeying through the wilderness.
 Through outdoor education and rituals that center song and embodiment, Ma’alot offers a new, vibrant way of experiencing Judaism that stretches far beyond the walls of any institution.
 In order to ascend, we must first develop a firm grounding in where we came from and who we are, and that begins with the connection of adam, the first earthling, and adamah, the earth.

 You bring your own Torah to Jewish community.
-We discover so much when we explore the wisdom of our own experiences in tandem with our inherited wisdom of our ancestors.
-When we listen to each other, to our past, and to our innermost self, we transform the way we understand our world and our purpose in it.
+We discover so much when we explore the wisdom of our own experiences in tandem with the inherited wisdom of our ancestors.
+When we listen to one another , to our past, and to our innermost self, we transform the way we understand our world and our purpose in it.
 Through this process, we break the stigmas that many of us carry about what Judaism “should” look like, and instead discover what a tradition that speaks to our heart and soul.
-This is true embodiment of our tradition.
+This is true embodiment of our tradition, and what our sages have practiced through the centuries. .

 More Questions?
 Check out our FAQ page.